Eric-Chung-0511/Learning-Record/Data Science Projects/Dog Breed Classifier/README.md

 * **OneCycleLR**: This learning rate scheduler adjusts the learning rate dynamically during training, helping the model converge faster and preventing overfitting in the later stages of training.
 * **Progressive Unfreezing**: Gradually unfroze layers of the **EfficientNetV2(M)** backbone during training.
 This technique starts with only the final layers being trainable and progressively unfreezes deeper layers at set intervals, helping to stabilize training and prevent catastrophic forgetting while fine-tuning the model.

+### 🔎 Dog Detection using YOLO
+- In this project, **YOLO (You Only Look Once)** was used for detecting multiple dogs in an image.
+YOLO is known for its real-time object detection capabilities, and it was applied here for dog breed identification during the deployment phase, not during model training.

+- The `detect_multiple_dogs` function uses a pre-trained YOLO model to detect multiple dogs in a given image.
+The function applies non-maximum suppression (NMS) to filter out overlapping bounding boxes, ensuring that each dog is detected only once.

+- #### Key Parameters:
+- **`conf_threshold`**: The confidence threshold for filtering weak detections.
+Detections below this threshold are ignored.
+- **`iou_threshold`**: The Intersection over Union (IoU) threshold used during non-maximum suppression to remove overlapping bounding boxes.

 ### 🧪 Evaluation:
 * The **EfficientNetV2(M)** backbone combined with **Multi-Head Attention** allowed the model to focus on critical features, while **Focal Loss and Contrastive Loss** helped address class imbalances and improve performance.
 * The model is also ready to support **Few-Shot Learning**, allowing new breeds or animal species to be added efficiently by updating the prototypes.